0xHamy/markdown-moment/README.md

 7. Add horizontal containers to show all courses, their info and some contents of creator.yaml
 8. Create overview page for every course, this will contain contents of creator.yaml in a very beautified manner
 9. When you click "Mark as completed", the app must take you to the next section, chapter or if it's course's end, to the badge
+10. The container moves to the left while viewing a section, fix that